 I have lived in the East Midlands for most of my life.
 I studied Law at the University of Leicester then spent a year in Chester completing my Law Society Finals before returning to Leicester where I qualified as a Solicitor with a wonderful firm with the equally wonderful name of Ironsides.
 I then spent a year in Leeds cutting my teeth as a Commercial Property lawyer before returning to Leicester and then joining Nottingham Law School in 1993.
 I moved ten years later to what was then the College of Law (now known as the University of Law) and left in October 2013 to pursue more varied and innovative projects as a Learning Design, Technology & Innovation Consultant.
 After a short spell at University of Derby Online Learning (UDOL), I returned to Nottingham Law School in December 2015.

 As you will see on the My Interests page of this blog, Legal Education is one of three major interests that I have, the other two being football (soccer to some) and music.
 I played youth football to a fairly high standard, playing at County Schools level for County Durham and trialling at Sunderland AFC.
 Unfortunately, my trial put an end to any budding football career as I badly broke my right leg during the trial.
 It wasn’t until later in life that I decided to pick up football again but this time as a coach rather than as a player.
-I obtained my FA Coaching Certificate in 1997 and I am now at FA Level 2, with Youth Modules 1 and 2 (currently taking Youth Module 3).
+I obtained my FA Coaching Certificate in 1997 and I am now at FA Level 2, with Youth Modules 1, 2 and 3 (currently taking my UEFA B qualification).

 I’ve always had an interest in music.
 As a 15 year old growing up in the aforesaid North-East of England I avidly listened to what is now known as ‘Classic Rock’.
 However, it wasn’t until my 40th year on the planet that I learned to play guitar.
 If only I had known as a 15 year old the joy that playing a musical instrument brings!
 Who knows what might have become of me and where I might have ended up.